Program

 Building and Running Recognisers with Ecosounds

-Proposal: This workshop is for researchers and ecoacoustics practitioners undertaking acoustic monitoring of the environment for their species of interest.
+This workshop is for researchers and ecoacoustics practitioners undertaking acoustic monitoring of the environment for their species of interest.
 We will use the Ecosounds cloud platform to build call recognisers, run them at scale, verify detections and make sense of the results.

 Prior to the workshop, participants will upload their datasets to Ecosounds, either as public projects or private projects accessible only to them.